Wow! Another year has passed. Again! So that is why today I gladly offer you a cool collection of my most favorite Thanksgiving potato side dishes!

 But listen up: don’t blend the olives too finely.

 What this green olive mash is all about is the little crunch the olives give it.
-Once you’will taste it, you’ll understand what I’m talking about here.
+Once you taste it, you will understand what I am talking about here.

 9) Rosemary Roasted Potatoes

 I sometimes just want potato side dishes without too much bla bla.
 Just basic and pure flavors.
 Rosemary roasted potatoes with paprika, nothing more.

 Use waxy oven potatoes for this recipe.

 Those are best for roasting.
 Floury potatoes will easily dry out after spending too much time in the hot oven.

 I used red potatoes because they always look extra appetizing when roasted.